 The only formal challenge of a grade permitted by University policy is when an instructor assigns a grade utilizing non-academic criteria (such as considerations of race, politics, religion, sex, or other factors not directly reflective of performance related to course requirements) or when sexual harassment or improper academic procedures unfairly affect a student’s grade.

 Grievances about a grade should first be addressed with the instructor who assigned the grade in question.
 The student should first meet with the instructor to discuss the grievance and clarify reasons for the grade assignment.
-Students may also seek mediation assistance and advice from the GSAO, the Head Graduate Adviser, the Assistant Dean for Admissions and Student Services, or the Campus Ombudsperson.
+Students may also seek mediation assistance and advice from the Social Welfare MSW Program GSAO or Head Graduate Advisor, the Assistant Dean for Admissions and Student Services, or the Campus Ombudsperson.
 Keep in mind that these advisers do not have the authority to require an instructor to change a grade.

 If informal mediation of a grade grievance does not result in satisfactory action, a student may submit a formal appeal to the Dean of the School of School Welfare, subject to the conditions outlined in this policy.
 Formal appeals must be directed to the Dean of the School of Social Welfare, 120 Haviland Hall.
 A written statement indicating the action being appealed, the grounds upon which the appeal is based, the relief requested, and any background information that the student deems pertinent to his or her case, must accompany the appeal.
 The appeal must be filed with the Dean within two semesters of the alleged offense.